justin-marian/query-language/README.md

 ## Table

-Toolkit for data table manipulation and table handling operations.
+Toolkit for simple data table manipulation and CSV file handling:

 - **Parsing and Display (`apply`):** Parse input and generate output in CSV format, data exchange and visualization.
 - **Column Selection (`select`)**: Extract specific columns from a table based on user input.